MAURY WILLS: HE MADE THE HOMERUN OBSOLETE!

 Native Washingtonian Maurice Morning Wills October 2, 1932 (sunrise) September 19, 2022 (sunset)

-Maury Wills Today and Yesterday nowhere else to run and nowhere else to hide
+Sonny Wills aka Maury Wills, Today and Yesterday nowhere to run and nowhere to hide.

 Dick Heller/Washington Times Sports Columnist